aillieo/EasyTimeSlicing/README.md

 ## Why time slicing

-There are often problems that have to execute a large number of tasks in a short period (like in a few frames), which, if not handled properly, can cause junk and reduce the performance of the game.
+There are often problems that have to execute a large number of tasks in a short period (like in a few frames), which, if not handled properly, can cause jank and reduce the performance of the game.

 Here's a common scenario that is to load some areas, including terrain, vegetation, buildings, and NPCs.
 We will test with two cases, first loading 3 areas and then 10 areas.